Senegal - Country Commercial Guide

 U.S. visitors are advised to consult the Center for Disease Control’s page on Senegal prior to their travels.
 There are several hospitals and clinics in Dakar which can treat major and minor injuries and illnesses.
 There is inadequate inpatient psychiatric care, though there is very good office-based psychiatry.
 There are no facilities in Senegal that are at the level of Western European hospitals or U.S. community hospitals, but there are some that are good and can be used in case of an emergency.
 The Embassy maintains a list of physicians and other health care professionals, although the Embassy does not guarantee their services or recommend physicians.
 Medical facilities outside Dakar are limited.

-French medications are far more readily available than American drugs, and the limited selection of American drugs in stock are often listed under the French trade names.
+French medications are far more readily available than American medications, and the limited selection of American medications in stock are often listed under the French trade names.
 Medications may be obtained at pharmacies throughout Dakar and in other areas frequented by tourists and are usually less expensive than those in the United States.
-Travelers should carry a supply of any needed prescription medicines along with copies of the prescriptions, including the generic name for the drugs, and a supply of preferred over-the-counter medications.
+Travelers should carry a supply of any needed prescription medicines along with copies of the prescriptions, including the generic name for the medicine, and a supply of preferred over-the-counter medications.

 Medical Insurance